 Test the tech you are going to use

-- If it is your first time using Mentimeter, practising before your live online presentation can ease any nerves and minimise any unexpected issues, check out this help article for how to do so
+- If it is your first time using Mentimeter, practicing before your live online presentation can ease any nerves and minimize any unexpected issues, check out this help article for how to do so

 - Check your microphone and camera work on the chosen conferencing platform

 - Interactive questions are perfect for online meetings.
 In the middle of a remote presentation, asking the audience questions may get little response.
 You don’t want to single people out for their thoughts as this can make things even more uncomfortable and awkward.
 Instead, use multiple choice questions or open-ended questions to get the audience to input answers from their smartphones.
 That way, it is much less intimidating for the audience to give their opinions and the answers can spark discussions and increase engagement.

 - Learn how to create an interactive presentation with Mentimeter with this short video

 - Avoid people trying to jump in and disrupt your flow mid-presentation by enabling Q&A throughout your presentation.
 Presenting remotely with Mentimeter allows participants to submit questions throughout the meeting and the host can answer them when they feel is appropriate or dedicate a slide to answering questions.
 That way you avoid colleagues talking over one another and don’t lose your train of thought.

 Get prepared and ready in enough time before the remote video meeting